Torus Probabilistic Principal Component Analysis: Introduction

-Directional data are often the result of experiments in applied sciences e.g. biology, geology, bioinformatics and etc. It is common to specify such measures as an angle on a unit circle once an initial direction and orientation of the circle have been chosen.
-The statistical analysis of these angles are named directional statistics \citep{Mardia1972}.
-Some authors named directional data as ``circular data'' or ``angular data''.
-Accordingly, these types of data are also part of the so called ``non-Euclidean data'' or ``manifold-valued data''.
+There are numerous situations in applied sciences, such as biology, bioinformatics, astronomy, and geology, where the data are supported in non-Euclidean spaces.
+For example, wind directions (in meteorology), animal navigation (in biology), and the epicenter of an earthquake (in earth sciences) are three classical instances of direction measurements in applied sciences.
+It is common to specify a measure as an angle on a unit circle once the circle's initial direction and orientation have been chosen.
+In bioinformatics, angles are the suitable components to represent the protein structure.
+In detail, there are two torsional angles ($\phi, \psi$) in the protein backbones for each amino acid residue \citep{Maadooliat2016}.
+In RNA, the dimensionality is much more complex.
+For each nucleotide residue, there are seven independent torsion angles and one angle that describes the rotation of the base relative to the sugar \citep{Eltzner2018}.
+The statistical analysis of such angular data is known as directional statistics \citep{Mardia1972}.
+Some authors named directional data as ``circular data'' and ``angular data'' in univariate cases and ``spherical data" or ``torus data" in multivariate cases.
+Accordingly, these data types are also part of the so-called ``non-Euclidean data'' or ``manifold-valued data''.
 There have been many attempts to extend PCA on manifold data.
-To name but a few: Principal Curve \citep{HastieStuetzle1989}, Principal Geodesic Analysis (PGA) \citep{Fletcher2004}, Geodesic Principal Component Analysis (GPCA) \citep{HuckemannZiezold2006}, dihedral angles Principal Component Analysis (dPCA) (\citet{Mu2005} and \citet{Altis2007}), Principal Arc Analysis (PAA) \citep{Jung2010}, Principal Nested Analysis (PNS) \citep{Jung2012}, Principal Flows (PF) \citep{Panaretos2014}, dihedral angles Principal Geodesic Analysis \citep{Nodehi2015}, Torus Principal Component Analysis (TPCA) \citep{Eltzner2018} and PCA on torus (dPCA$+$) \citep{Sittel2017}.
-Such dimension reduction methods are not based upon a probabilistic model. \citet{ZhangFletcher2013} proposed a latent variable model, named Probabilistic PGA which is an extension of Probabilistic PCA on sphere.
-Accordingly, they demonstrated the ability of this method to recover the parameters in simulated sphere data.
-Following this method, they measured the ability and effectiveness in analyzing shape variability of a corpus callosum data set from human brain images.
-Here, we introduce the Torus Probabilistic PCA (TPPCA) which is an extension of the PPCA on torus using the multivariate wrapped normal model.
+To name a few: Principal Curve \citep{HastieStuetzle1989}, Principal Geodesic Analysis (PGA) \citep{Fletcher2004}, Geodesic Principal Component Analysis (GPCA) \citep{HuckemannZiezold2006}, dihedral angles Principal Component Analysis (dPCA) (\citet{Mu2005} and \citet{Altis2007}), and angular PCA (aPCA) \citep{Riccardi2009}, Principal Arc Analysis (PAA) \citep{Jung2010}, Principal Nested Analysis (PNS) \citep{Jung2012}, Principal Geodesic Analysis on the shape space \citep{Fotouhi2012,Fotouhi2015}, Principal Flows (PF) \citep{Panaretos2014}, dihedral angles Principal Geodesic Analysis \citep{Nodehi2015}, PCA on torus (dPCA$+$) \citep{Sittel2017}, Torus Principal Component Analysis (T-PCA) \citep{Eltzner2018} and Scaled Torus PCA (ST-PCA) \citep{zoubouloglou2021}.